rev-net/memo/pitch.md

 Think of revnets like bitcoin's halvening rule – once deployed, bitcoin's issuance policy leads to a guaranteed 21m supply over time.
 Instead of a fixed supply with periodic supply shocks like bitcoin, revnets enforce a certain other set of guarantees that determine where tokens go when it is paid and under what conditions tokens can be cashed out.
 Revnets are a fully pre-configured financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 This means:

-- **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
+- **Governance-free**: Governance inefficiencies and takeovers of funds are impossible.
 - **Management-free**: Revnets operate autonomously according to their pre-configured rules, making rug pulls and overreach impossible.
 - **Liquid**: Revnets work with the open market to make and take liquidity, helping startups bootstrap growth and making market manipulation unfavorable.
 - **Deterministic**: Investors, builders, community, and customers each acts within a revnet's known rules, enforced programmatically from start to finish.